j3r0lin/terminal-notifier/APP_ICON_LIMITATIONS.md

 ## What Actually Happens

-When you use `-appIcon` in terminal-notifier:
+When you try to use custom app icons in terminal-notifier:

-1. **NSUserNotificationCenter**: Stores the icon path in `userInfo` but displays the app bundle's icon
-2. **UserNotifications**: Stores the icon path in `userInfo` but displays the app bundle's icon
+1. **UserNotifications**: Does not support custom app icons at all
-3. **Result**: The notification always shows the terminal-notifier app icon, not the custom icon
+2. **Result**: The notification always shows the terminal-notifier app icon, not any custom icon

 ## Workarounds